 Avoids potential end user confusion related to the geographic connotations of these codes.

-Allows countries to protect codes with which many nations identify strongly.
+Allows countries to protect codes with which many nations identify themselves strongly with.

 Only reserves a small subset of all possible combinations of three letters, leaving plenty of opportunity for applicants to apply for other available strings that are comprised of three letters.